 This page describes the effort behind the BlueSky Playground web tool.
-The tool itself is located at tools.airfire.org/playground/v2/.
-The current version of the tool is 2.0 and a beta version of the tool is live.
-Click here for a change log of modifications made to the Playground.
-Please report any bugs, issues, and suggestions to firstname.lastname@example.org.
+The tool itself is located at tools.airfire.org/playground/.
+Please report any bugs, issues, and suggestions to email@example.com.

 BlueSky Playground would not be possible without the generous assistance and involvement of many people.
 We particularly wish to thank the model and data developers who have created the great fire information, fuels information, consumption models, emissions factors, meteorological forecasts, and dispersion models used within Playground.

 FCCS – Fuels Characteristic Classification System, U.S. Forest Service FERA Team, esp.
 Dr. Don McKenzie

 LANDFIRE – U.S. Forest Service Missoula Fire Lab

 CONSUME – U.S. Forest Service FERA Team, esp.
 Drs.
 Roger Ottmar, Susan Prichart, and Clint Wright also many thanks to MTRI and Prof. Nancy French.